site logo

 #3, three state text box

-In IE browser at fast clicking some mouse clicks are evaluated as double-click (also for classic checkbox).
+In IE browser at rapid clicking some mouse clicks are evaluated as double-click (also for classic checkbox).
 Differences in browsers event processing are described in Javascript Madness: Mouse Events.

 function swBox(box) {